projectsveltos/sveltos/docs/addons/clusterprofile.md

 | Name | string | The name of the referenced resource.
 Must be at least one character long. | No | — |
 | DeploymentType | string | Indicates whether the resource should be deployed to the management cluster (`Local`) or the managed cluster (`Remote`). | Yes | `Remote` |

-!!! example "Example - policyRefs"
+!!! example "Example - spec.policyRefs"
     ```yaml
     policyRefs:
     - kind: Secret